elys-network/grafana/deployment.md

   - Click on the 3 vertical dots at the upper right of the panel, then on **Edit**.
   - In the **Metrics browser** line where it currently says `node_filesystem_avail_bytes{mountpoint="/dev/sdb"}/1073741824`, update the path to match the correct one and click on **Run queries** to verify that it works.
   - Click Apply or Save in the upper right, else just hit Escape.
-- If you are running your node on another port than 26660, edit the concerned panels and adjust the port accordingly.
+- If you are running your node on another port than 26660, edit the concerned panels and adjust the port accordingly in that **Metrics browser** line.
 - Once done, click on the small **Save** icon on the upper right (which resembles an old 3"5 floppy disk) and confirm.
 Do not omit this step or your changes since the last save will be lost.

 ## 5. Alerting

-The next and hopefully final step is to configure Grafana so that you receive an alert in case of an issue.
+The next and final step is to configure Grafana so that you receive an alert in case of an issue.

 We'll show how to set up Discord alerts -- Grafana supports a wide range of communication channels and this is only one example.<br>
 You need to have an administrator access to a Discord channel.
 Best is to have your own server and set up a private channel, as you don't want your alerts to be public: right click on the channel --> **Edit Channel** --> **Integrations** --> **New webhook** --> copy the address.